microsoft/z3guide/website/docs-programming/06 - Proof Logs.md

 separating hyper-planes from linear programming proofs (Farkas lemma).
 A separate format is used to trace inference steps for proof mining.
 Proof logs allow to simplify some of the infrastructure around proof reconstruction during search and for proof mining.
 The same logs can be targetted for the different use cases.
+The survey [ProofsForSMT](https://z3prover.github.io/slides/proofs.html) discusses proof formats in use by SMT solvers and includes some additional technical details on proof logs.